Peter Shor: Career

 Shor began his MIT position in 2003.
 Currently, he is the Henry Adams Morss and Henry Adams Morss, Jr. Professor of Applied Mathematics in the Department of Mathematics at MIT.
-He also is affiliated with CSAIL and the MIT Center for Theoretical Physics (CTP).
+He also is affiliated with CSAIL.

 He received a Distinguished Alumni Award from Caltech in 2007.

 On October 1, 2011, he was inducted into the American Academy of Arts and Sciences.
 He was elected as an ACM Fellow in 2019 "for contributions to quantum-computing, information theory, and randomized algorithms".
 He was elected as a member of the National Academy of Sciences in 2002.
 In 2020, he was elected a member of the National Academy of Engineering for pioneering contributions to quantum computation.

 In an interview published in Nature on October 30, 2020, Shor said that he considers post-quantum cryptography to be a solution to the quantum threat, although a lot of engineering effort is required to switch from vulnerable algorithms.

 Along with three others, Shor was awarded the 2023 Breakthrough Prize in Fundamental Physics for "foundational work in the field of quantum information."

+Personal life

+Through his father, S. W. Williston Shor, he is a descendant of Samuel Wendell Williston.